InseeFrLab/Universe-Datascience/README.md

 ## Using this universe

-This universe is published at https://inseefrlab.github.io/Universe-Datascience/universe.json.
+This universe is published at https://inseefrlab.github.io/Universe-Datascience/universe.json (corresponding to the `master` branch).
+A preview version is available at https://inseefrlab.github.io/Universe-Datascience/universe-test.json (corresponding to the `test` branch).

 ## Building the universe